moucheng2017/EM-BPL-Semi-Seg/README.md

 ### News
+[2023 Feb 28th] We added a new simplified implementation of bayesian pseudo label to avoid hyper-parameter searching of priors.
+In the new implementation, we only learn the variance of the distribution of the threshold and we approxiamte the mean directly.
+See details in libs.loss.kld_loss.
+To test it, in your config file (see an example in config/exp.yaml), please set up the train.threshold_flag as 1 and train.learn_threshold as 1.
+However, this simplification hasn't been thoroughly tested yet on a broad range of applications, we are doing more testing now.

 [2022 Sep 21th] Bayesian Pseudo Label was selected and shortlisted for Young Scientist Award (Best Paper) at MICCAI 2022 main conference (15 finalists / 1825 submissions).

-[2022 Oct 21th] We release the implementation of the model and a training script with three improvements.
-The three improvements are:
-a) 2.5D training, each iteration trains slices sampled from three orthogonal planes of the input volume;
-b) augmentation techniques such as cutout, random contrast, random zoom in and random Gaussian noises, different augmentation are weighted sum with weighs sampled from Dirichlet distribution;
-c) new training schedule, 50 steps only supervised learning then linear warm-up of the weighting for unsupervised learning on pseudo labels.

 ### Introduction
-This repository is an implementation of our MICCAI 2022 paper (Runner-up for the best paper (Young Scientist Award)) '[Bayesian Pseudo Labels: Expectation Maximization and Maximization for Robust and Efficient Semi-Supervised Segmentation](https://arxiv.org/abs/2208.04435)'.
+This repository is an exampler implementation of our MICCAI 2022 paper on 3D binary segmentation (Runner-up for the best paper (Young Scientist Award)) '[Bayesian Pseudo Labels: Expectation Maximization and Maximization for Robust and Efficient Semi-Supervised Segmentation](https://arxiv.org/abs/2208.04435)'.
 This code base was written and maintained by [Moucheng Xu](https://moucheng2017.github.io/)

 ### Pseudo Labelling as Expectation Maximization (EM)
 We focus on binary case here that output of a network model is single channel and normalised by Sigmoid function.